Uwami-Mgxekwa/SafeCityWeb/README.md

 ### 🎯 **How to Contribute**

 We welcome contributions from developers, designers, and community members!
-Here's how you can help improve JoziFix:
+Here's how you can help improve SafeCity:

 #### **🚀 Getting Started**